conmaol/gadelica/grammar/nouns.md

 >

 #### Modifier of another noun

+Genitive common nouns (but not proper noun) have a second important function – to mark a modifier of the immediately preceding noun.

 > Bha eagal air a mhathair gun tigeadh naimhdean ’athar air tòir an leinibh, agus mar sin chuir i e a-mach do na coilltean fàsail air chùram dithis **bhan** eòlach.
 >